east-sussex-county-council/Escc.Umbraco.UserAccessManager/Documentation/Umbraco User Control.md

 Search the entire site and list pages that do not have any web authors assigned.

+## IIS / Server Setup

+Ensure Windows Authentication is installed:

+Control Panel -> Programs and Features -> Turn Windows features on and off -> IIS -> WWW Services -> Security -> Windows Authentication

+Disable Anonymous Authentication for the website in IIS, enable Windows Authentication.

+## Permission levels

+Permission levels are assigned to Active Directory groups named in `web.config`.

+**WebServices**: Has full permission to the entire application.

+**ServiceDesk**: Has permission to lookup a user and initiate a password reset.

 ## Questions

 1. How will this application be used and protected from unauthorised use?